horizonjohn/horizonjohn.github.io/_pages/about.md

 <!-- [**Github**](None) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>-->

-- *Motivation*: In the field of fashion design, while a single designer's style is important, it can be enjoyable and creatively stimulating to generate sketches that incorporate the styles of multiple designers.
+- <b>*Motivation*</b>: In the field of fashion design, while a single designer's style is important, it can be enjoyable and creatively stimulating to generate sketches that incorporate the styles of multiple designers.
-- *Solution*: We introduce StyleWe, an AI-aided fashion design system that employs a lightweight GAN and model compression to achieve rapid sketch generation.
+- <b>*Solution*</b>: We introduce StyleWe, an AI-aided fashion design system that employs a lightweight GAN and model compression to achieve rapid sketch generation.
 Additionally, it utilizes federated learning algorithm to facilitate model styles fusion while ensuring designer privacy protection.
 </div>
 </div>